-i.
-Hard copy and electronic files will be available through the DMVA-FMO/ENV office for the winning bidder to review for their research task.
+- i.
+Hard copy and electronic files will be available through the DMVA-FMO/ENV office for the awarded Contractor to review for their research task.
 This material includes historical AKARNG facility material and historical real estate records.
 Additional record sources shall be sought, utilized, and data gaps will be explored.
-Extensive interviews shall be conducted to capture any anecdotal historical context.

-ii.
-The Contractor should attempt to resolve data gaps with DMVA-FMO/ENV and report in writing any limits encountered preparing the EBS that may result from records search reviews, adjacent facility records search reviews, aerial photography analysis, interviews, visual and physical site inspections, identifying contamination sources, including emergent contaminants as defined by the Environmental Protection Agency (EPA), ongoing response actions, unreported spills, or any unforeseen emergency response actions.
+Extensive interviews shall be conducted to capture any anecdotal historical context. - ii.
+The Contractor must use their best efforts to resolve data gaps with DMVA-FMO/ENV and report in writing any limits encountered preparing the ECOP that may result from records search reviews, adjacent facility records search reviews, aerial photography analysis, interviews, visual and physical site inspections, identifying contamination sources, including emergent contaminants as defined by the Environmental Protection Agency (EPA), ongoing response actions, unreported spills, or any unforeseen emergency response actions. - iii.

-iii.
 Older environmental/historical related documents shall be studied for site-specific familiarization.
 DMVA-FMO/ENV shall provide existing reports in electronic format for the site.